-We will need current periodontal x-rays in order to see disease not otherwise visible.
-The necessary x-rays can be taken in our office using digital radiography.
-If your referring dentist has taken x-rays, you may request that they be forwarded to us, however, it may be necessary to take additional x-rays for proper diagnosis and treatment planning.
+We will need current periodontal X-rays in order to evaluate the bone underneath the gums.
+The necessary X-rays can be taken in our office using digital radiography.
+If your referring dentist has taken X-rays, you may request that they be forwarded to us, however, it may be necessary to take additional X-rays for proper diagnosis and treatment planning.

-Dental insurance policies often cover periodontal treatment.
+Dental insurance policies often cover periodontal treatment, however, every plan is different.
 Please bring all dental benefit information and cards to your examination appointment.
 Upon request, we will submit a claim to predetermine your insurance benefits; however, this is not required by most plans.

 Our office and your dentist will work closely together.
 If crowns and fillings are needed, your dentist will provide them.
-Regular visits to your dentist are an important part of periodontal maintenance.
+Regular visits to your dentist every year are an important part of periodontal maintenance.

 Periodontal disease is a progressive, painless infection.
-Delay can cause you further bone loss and more expense.
+Delay in treatment can cause further bone loss, tooth loss, and more expense.
 If your teeth are lost, dentures are never as effective as your own natural teeth.